 The easiest way to make sure that you have all the necessary ropes, spars, and equipment ready to build a pioneering project is to put together a pioneering kit.
 It saves a lot of time if the pioneering kit is organized and ready to go so you don’t have to spend time gathering all your equipment every time you want to build a pioneering project.

 The pioneering kit described here consists of enough spars and ropes to build the projects shown in this pamphlet.
-It is designed to be used by a troop at summer camp to build “boy-size” structures: that is, projects that can be built by boys of Boy Scout age.
+It is designed to be used by a troop at summer camp to build “boy-size” structures: that is, projects that can be built by Scouts of Scouts BSA age.
 This kit is also ideal to provide the equipment necessary for teaching pioneering skills to new Scouts.

 The sizes and quantities of ropes and spars described here should be a good starting point for your pioneering kit.
 You can always add more equipment as the number of Scouts participating increases, or if some Scouts become more skilled in building a wider range of projects.

 Knowing that this pamphlet might be used by Scouts all over the world presents some problems concerning availability of suitable species of trees to use for spars.
 Generally, pine makes the best spars because pine trees are straight.
 Also, when pine is stripped of its bark and dried out, it makes spars that are not too heavy, therefore suitable for “Scout-size” projects.